Sainik-web/laptop-distance-posture-alert/README.md

 \- Continuously measure the user's distance from the laptop using an HC-SR04 ultrasonic sensor.

-\- Use distance as a simple indicator of excessive proximity to the screen.
+\- Use distance as an indicator of excessive proximity to the screen.

 \- Provide real-time audio feedback using a passive buzzer.